DioxusLabs/docsite/docs-src/0.4/en/cookbook/publishing.md

 To bundle your application you can simply run `dx bundle --release` to produce a final app with all the optimizations and assets builtin.

-Once you've ran `cargo-bundle --release`, your app should be accessible in
+Once you've ran `dx bundle --release`, your app should be accessible in

 `dist/bundle/`.